-FORM 10-K (Mark One) Annual Report Pursuant to S ection 13 or 15(d) of the Securities Excl hange Act of 1934 For the fiscal year r ended December 31, 2018 or □ Transiti ion Report Pursuant t o Section 13 or 15(d) of the Securities F Exchange Act of 1934 For the transition period fromto Commission file number 1-9518 3 THE PR OGRESSIVE COR PORATION (Exact name of registrant as specified in its of (22 32.1 og.
-3 3 specimen 10 o Ohio of.
-34-0963169 (LR.S.
-Employer (State or other jurisdiction ncorporation or organization Identification No.) 6300 Wils on Mills Road, Mayfield V 'illage, Ohio 44143 (Adda ress of principal executive (Zip Code) (440) 461-5000 (Registrant's telephone number, including are ea code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Cc ommon Shares, \$1.00 Par V New York Stock Exchange Securities registered pursuant to Section 12(g) None of the Act: (Title of class) Indicate by check mark if the he registrant is a well-knov vn seasoned issuer, as defined in Rule 405 of the Securities Act. 🗷 Yes 🗆 No Indicate by check mark if the he registrant is not require d to file reports pursuant to Section 13 or Section 15(d) of the Act. ☐ Yes 🗷 No or such shorter period that or 15(d) of the Securities Exchange Act of 1934 during the nd (2) has been subject to such filing requirements for the past required to be submitted pursuant to Rule 405 of Regulation S- at was required to submit such files). ☑ Yes ☐ No egistrant's knowledge, in d 405 of this chapter) is not contained herein, and will not be rated by reference in Part III of this Form 10-K or any elerated filer, smaller reporting company, or an emerging growth y," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth comfinancial accounting stand Section 13(a) of the Exchan ards provided pursuant to ark if the registrant has elected not to use the exte ended transition period for complying with any new or revised Indicate by check mark wh ether the registrant is a sh ell company (as defined in Rule 12b-2 of the Excha ange Act). 🗆 Yes 🗷 No The aggregate market value e of the voting common sh ares held by non-affiliates of the registrant at Jur ne 30, 2018: \$34,057,145,532
+FORM 10-K

+(Mark One)

+Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or

+For the fiscal year ended December 31, 2019

+Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from to

+Commission file number 001-09518

+THE PROGRESSIVE CORPORATION

+(Exact name of registrant as specified in its charter)

+Ohio (State or other jurisdiction of incorporation or organization)

+6300 Wilson Mills Road, Mayfield Village, Ohio

+(Address of principal executive offices)

+(440) 461-5000 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Shares, \$1.00 Par Value Trading Symbol(s) PGR Name of each exchange on which registered New York Stock Exchange

+(I.R.S.
+Employer

+Identification No.)

+(Zip Code)

+Securities registered pursuant to Section 12(g) of the Act: None (Title of class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗷 Yes 🗆 No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. 🗆 Yes 🗷 No

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \square No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🗷 Yes 🗆 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes 🗷 No

+The aggregate market value of the voting common shares held by non-affiliates of the registrant at June 30, 2019: \$46,188,157,681

-The number of the registrant's Common Shares, \$1.00 par value, outstanding as of January 31, 2019: 583,896,232
+The number of the registrant's Common Shares, \$1.00 par value, outstanding as of January 31, 2020: 585,253,659

-DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's Proxy Statement for the Annual Meeting of Shareholders to be held on May 10, 2019, and the Annual Report to Shareholders of The Progressive Corporation and subsidiaries for the year ended December 31, 2018, included as Exhibit 13 to this Form 10-K, are incorporated by reference in Parts II, and IV hereof.
+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the registrant's Proxy Statement for the Annual Meeting of Shareholders to be held on May 8, 2020, and the Annual Report to Shareholders of The Progressive Corporation and subsidiaries for the year ended December 31, 2019, included as Exhibit 13 to this Form 10-K, are incorporated by reference in Parts I, II, III, and IV hereof.